Readability Formulas

 TIP # 2

-Know what patterns and sentence lengths your readers can read without tiring.
-The goal is to write that holds the reader’s interest without causing mental fatigue.
+Know what patterns and sentence lengths your readers can process without fatigue.
+The goal is to hold the reader’s interest without causing mental fatigue.
 Strike a balance among sentence complexity, variety, and text flow.

 1. Sentence Structure: Monotony is equally tiring as complexity.
 Use a mix of simple, compound, and complex sentences to engage readers.
-For instance, in narrative writing, you can use short, punchy sentences and longer, more descriptive ones—this creates a rhythm that holds the reader’s interest.
-Short sentences provide impact and pace; longer ones detail imagery or explanations.
+For example, in narrative writing, you can use short, punchy sentences and longer, more descriptive ones—this creates a rhythm that holds the reader’s interest.
+Short sentences add impact and pace; longer ones detail imagery or explanations.

 2. Audience Endurance: Different readers have different tolerance levels for complex sentences.
 Young students and ESL readers benefit from shorter, simpler sentences.
 In contrast, academic or professional audiences can tolerate longer, more complex sentences packed with information.